 Our 25-acre family farm includes a farmhouse, farm kitchen, micro-creamery, gardens, greenhouses, and pastures for animals.
 We are not an “event center” but rather an authentic working farm that strives to increase the number of people who honor the land and the sustenance it provides.

-Heyday eggs, chicken, cheese, yogurt, pork, beef, vegetables and fruit are available for purchase in various ways at various times of year.
-Those interested in our farm, farm experiences and our food can shop at our Farm Store at Lynwood Center on Bainbridge, check out our online store, sign up for our email list, or even become a subscriber and pick up food regularly at designated drop spots.
-Our food is also sold at establishments around town including Pane d’ Amore, Hitchcock Restaurant and Deli, the Harbor Pub and Restaurant Marché.
+Heyday eggs, chicken, cheese, yogurt, pork, beef, vegetables and fruit are available for purchase at our Farm Store at Lynwood Center.
+Our food is also sold at establishments around town including Pane d’ Amore and Restaurant Marche.

 We respect the land and its limits and grow food of the highest integrity, taste and quality.
 Our cutting-edge systems include crop and animal rotation, solar power, biodiesel, water recapture and composting to conserve, reclaim and regenerate resources.
 Our name comes from our commitment to increase our collective nourishment just as farms did back in their heydays.